 - Long-term depression, anxiety, mood swings, or anger

 You should always look for signs of a head injury after a motorcycle accident.

 When you’re going at a rapid speed and come to a sudden halt, your body will still be in motion.
-On a motorcycle accident, riders can literally be thrown from their bikes and projected dozens of feet across the road, and broken bones are a common result of these sort of crashes.
+On a motorcycle accident, riders can be thrown from their bikes and projected dozens of feet across the road, and broken bones are a typical result of these sorts of crashes.
 Riders are especially vulnerable to receiving severe fractures, such as ones to the:

 - Spinal cord